CaptainChicky/Java-MIPS-Assembler/README.md

 🎵

 ## Compilation
 I've made it pretty easy, just run `compile.bat`.
 It will compile all the main source code in `/mars/` and `Mars.java` into a `/compile/` folder.
 Then it will make a wrapper jar file that contains all the files (so you basically can run it standalone, assuming you have java installed) into `/build/`.
 After it makes that, it will use WiX to create an executable installer version of the program in `/build/`.
+It will then delete the `/compile/` dir.

+Did you know that if you already have an executable in `/build/`, the WiX will simply append the new executable it's tryign to make on the old one???
+Well I didnT1 😴🥱 and i ended up with a file that was 250 mb after compiling it 5 times (in case you can't tell, normal size is 250/5 = 50 MB).

 The executable doesn't have an icon, so you can use the included `resource_hacker.zip` to insert an icon like `/images/truemars.ico` into the exeuctable at your discresion.